DiamondLightSource/ulims-json-schemas/docs/readme.md

 ## Adding a schema to the repository

-There are six steps, in summary:
+There are five steps, in summary:

 1. Create a schema folder inside the appropriate folder under `schemas` and instrument, for example `schemas/samples/p99/newschemaone`